Bob Karstens

-Bob Karstens was a professional basketball player in the United States.
+Robert H. Karstens (March 11, 1915 - December 31, 2004) was a professional basketball player in the United States.
 Karstens was born in Davenport, Iowa and attended school at Iowa Central Turner Gym and St. Ambrose College.
 A white man, Karstens was the third non-black player on the Harlem Globetrotters' roster.
 First was owner Abe Saperstein as a substitute in the team's first year.
 Second was Rob Nichol a Canadian in 1941.
 He invented a few routines including the magic circle and the yo yo basketball.
 He played on the All Black Team, 8 years before the NBA was integrated.
 He stayed on as a team manager from 1954 to 1994.
 He died on December 31, 2004.